Tropical/Subtropical Evergreen Fruit Tree

 Outdoors 9-11 with frost protection; Patio/Greenhouse 4+

-Grown from seed and ready to produce fruit within 3-4 years.
+Medium Size: grown from seed and capable to produce fruit within 3-4 years.